Discontinued Archos products: ARCHOS 7 internet media tablet

-Digital Cam Corders, Audio/Video Players and PDAs with limited or no Internet Connectivity
+Digital Camcorders, audio/video players and PDAs with limited or no Internet connectivity

 AV series

 The AV300 was released Monday March 22, 2004, and weighs 12.3 ounces (350 g).

 The optional AVCam 300 turns the device into a digital camera and camcorder, with other selective addons available such as an FM radio remote control (which also enables radio recording) and a memory card reader.
 The battery life of the device is stated at 3 and a half hours when watching video or 10 hours when listening to music.

 The AV400 runs the same software as AV300, the camera has been removed and a CompactFlash card slot has been built directly into the product.
 Image preview slides and DRM WMA support, as well as WMV access are also included.

 The AV500 came just before the PMA400 was released; there was a name conflict within the models.
 The PMA400 was scheduled to be released as the AV500.
 Ultimately, the name went to a new model of Digital Video Recorder (DVR).
 The Archos AV500 is similar to the GMini 500, but it has extra facilities (video recording and the new AV Pod).

 With the release of the AV700, Archos changed the company slogan from "Think Smaller" to "On The Go".
 In 2006, Archos developed the TV-Edition from the AV700, the AV700TV.